 Make sure that you remove all drops of water from the top of the palette paper

 Once you have smoothed out the palette paper, take a paper towel and dab it on top of the paper to remove any droplets of water.
 This is important because if the water comes in contact with your paint, it will dilute it.

 What Paper to Use in Your Wet Palette

-If you are going to use parchment paper, remember to use the paper that came with the palette as a template for cutting the parchment paper to size.
-If you don’t have any left, trim the parchment paper so that it has about half an inch on all sides between the paper and the palette wall.
+However, if you opt for parchment paper, it is essential to keep in mind that you must utilize the paper that came with the palette as a template when cutting the parchment paper to size.
+In the unfortunate circumstance that you do not have any paper left from the original packaging, fear not, simply trim the parchment paper so that it allows for approximately half an inch on all sides between the paper and the palette wall.

 You can use metallic paint on your wet palette

 Some people are worried that the metal flakes in metallic paint will get into their sponge and then transfer from the sponge into their non-metallic paint, contaminating it.

 The metal flakes from the paint are bigger than the regular pigment in the paint.
 So if the red pigment doesn’t turn your white paint pink, you can be sure that the metallic flakes also can’t get through the paper and contaminate the paint on top of your palette.

 You might be worried that the metal will rust or become discolored over time.
 But think about it this way: those same metallic flakes have been in water-based paint for a long time without rusting.
 They aren’t the kind of metal that rusts or becomes discolored from exposure to water.

 If you are still unsure if metallic paints should be used on the same wet palette as non-metallic paints, then get a second palette and use it specifically for metallic paints.
 This will help keep your different paint colors separate.